mtiews/carberry/README.md

 #### OBD2
 The application is using the [Python obd](http://python-obd.readthedocs.io/en/latest/) internally, to read data from OBD2.
 The Pyton obd library is automatically searching for a proper serial device to connect to.
 Because of this there is no configuration for a serial device required.

 The Python obd library is using Pint's Quantity implementation for most return values.
-The Carberry application extracts value and unit if a Pint Quantity is used, otherwise the values returned by the Python obd library are currently just converted to strings.
+The Carberry application extracts value and unit if a Pint Quantity is returned from Pyton obd, otherwise the values returned by the Python obd library are currently just converted to their string representation.

 ### Configuration